panthernet/ModernCameraFix/README.md

 # FIXES against original 1.5.6 (2.0.0?) version
+ - Added localization support (language files are stored in BepInEx/Config/ModernCamera)
- - Fixed excessive expression spam
+ - Fixed excessive exception spam
  - Fixed Log call hook
+ - Fixed options display in Settings menu

 # ModernCamera
 Makes the camera more like an action MMO camera.
 This includes better control over the third person camera and a first person mode.
 Action mode allows you to toggle camera rotation so you don't have to always hold down the mouse to rotate the camera.